lutraconsulting/input-docs/www/pages/registration.md

 permalink: /howto/registration
 ---

 To be able to transfer your data to your mobile/tablet device, share your project and track changes, you will need to register to the [Mergin website](https://help.cloudmergin.com).
-You can sign up to the service from the [Mergin website([Mergin website](https://help.cloudmergin.com/registration.html) or alternatively from within the app.
+You can sign up to the service from the [Mergin website](https://help.cloudmergin.com/registration.html) or alternatively from within the app.

 # Registration with the Mergin service from Input